 An Angle That Was All Too Real

 By 1986, after defeating many teams and using their “Golded Scissors” to cut their fallen opponent’s hair (years before Brutus Beefcake adopted a similar gimmick), The Dynamic Duo began feuding and turning on each other.
-Chris Adams and Gino Hernandez later had a match where the stipulation called for the loser to get “Freebird Hair Cream” rubbed into their scalp (which was a variation of a hair versus hair match).
-This “cream” was in actuality supposedly a hair removal product.
-Gino, always the opportunist, “blinded” Adams by deciding to take advantage of him while he argued with the referee.
-The cream, which looked more like a black liquid gel, was sprayed into Adams’ eyes in an angle that caught the attention of all the wrestling magazines at the time.
+Chris Adams and Gino Hernandez later had a match where the stipulation called for the loser to get “Freebird Hair Cream” rubbed into their scalp (a variation of a hair versus hair match).
+This “cream” was, in actuality, supposedly a hair removal product.
+Gino, always the opportunist, “blinded” Adams by deciding to take advantage of him while arguing with the referee.
+The cream, which looked more like a black liquid gel, was sprayed into Adams’ eyes in an angle that caught all the wrestling magazines’ attention at the time.

 It was a brilliant angle, and when in public, Adams’ eyes would be bandaged.
-He would be guided by his girlfriend to further convince the fans of his blindness.
-It is said that this angle was used in order to give Adams time off to visit relatives in England.
+He would be guided by his girlfriend to convince the fans of his blindness further.
+It is said that this angle was used to give Adams time off to visit relatives in England.
 He would later return to Texas and continue his feud with Gino.
 Unfortunately, Gino Hernandez was found dead shortly afterward.

 Last Days of Gino Hernandez